 Readmission applicants may apply to return to a valid DigiPen degree plan.
-The degree plan placement is decided by DIT and is not open to student choice.
+The degree plan placement is decided by the Office of the Registrar and is not open to student choice.

-• A student who wishes to return to DigiPen after a break in enrollment may apply to do so by completing a readmission application and submitting required materials.
-Students must meet with their Student Success Advisor (Redmond) for advising and with the Office of the Registrar (all campuses) for a degree audit to verify valid degree plans eligible to the student.
-Program course waivers must be approved at this time.
+A student who wishes to return to DigiPen after a break in enrollment may apply to do so by completing a readmission application and submitting required materials.
 Students who are suspended due to academic or disciplinary reason may not return to the Institute until the semester following the suspension period.
 Students may apply for readmission to their eligible semester as soon as the admission period for that semester opens and applicable materials are available for submission.
-DigiPen cannot quarantee readmission into a student's original degree plan due to limited availability of course offerings from previous degree curricula.
+DigiPen cannot guarantee readmission into a student's original degree plan d ue to limited availability of course offerings from previous degree curricula.
 The decision on degree plan is made by the Institute and is not open to student choice.
 Visit the Readmission Process page on our website for more information.